freestudentaccount-code/JAIRO_DEMO/CHANGE.md

 fix: Improve iOS compatibility for audio

 Adds a 'touchstart' event listener to ensure the AudioContext is properly initialized on iOS devices, which require a user gesture to start audio.

+## Date: 2025-10-24T12:40:00Z
+**Requestor:** jasmoone
+**Prompt:** We still don't have a version working with the iPhone.
+Here's a screenshot.

+**Reasoning:**
+The user provided a screenshot showing the game loaded on iPhone but the controls are not working.
+The issue is likely that iOS Safari requires specific event handling for touch events.
+The touch events need to have preventDefault() called to prevent the browser from handling them (like scrolling), and they need to be marked as non-passive events.
+I've also added visual indicators to the touch controls to make them more obvious on mobile devices.

+**Changed:**
+- Updated the version number in `index.html` to v1.0.8.
+- In `game.js`, modified all touch event listeners to call `preventDefault()` and set `{ passive: false }` to ensure iOS Safari properly handles them.
+- In `style.css`, added visual indicators (arrows and rocket emoji) to the touch control areas so users know where to touch.

+**Modified Files:**
+- `d:\Development\git_source\Jairo_Demo\index.html`
+- `d:\Development\git_source\Jairo_Demo\game.js`
+- `d:\Development\git_source\Jairo_Demo\style.css`
+- `d:\Development\git_source\Jairo_Demo\CHANGE.md`

+**GitHub Commit Summary:**
+fix: Improve iPhone touch controls with preventDefault

+Adds preventDefault() to touch events and visual indicators to fix iOS Safari touch control issues.